Genusbiz/docs/developers/installation-and-configuration/archive/install-genus-desktop-clients-silently-for-your-users.md

 The scenario described here is to keep the Genus desktop client application executable file on a shared file server and deploy Windows Registry changes to the personal computers, laptops or similar.

-Note that an upgrade of Genus App Services may require a new deployment of Windows Registry changes (deletions, additions or actual changes), in addition to an update of the executable files.
+Note that an upgrade of Genus Services may require a new deployment of Windows Registry changes (deletions, additions or actual changes), in addition to an update of the executable files.
 Genus recommends testing the deployment in a separate environment before deploying to production enviroments.

 ## Administrative Genus Desktop Client Installation - Installation Variables